Monte Astu: Physical

 Monte Asto has an elevation of 1535 m and clean prominence of 1063 m.
 It is isolated by 17.96 km from its nearest higher neighbour, Cima a i Mori to the south of southwest.

 Monte Astu is the highest point in the Tenda massif between Saint-Florent and L'Île-Rousse in Haute-Corse.
 This is a granitic mole partially detached from its mica schist encasement which still remains on its periphery and on its roof.

 Hiking

 The route to the summit from Lama is 12.8 km there and back, with a vertical of 1043 m.
 It is considered difficult, and takes about six hours.
 The path winds through Corsican maquis shrubland along a marked path past the Refuge de Prunincu to the ridge overlooking the Puleghio ravine. ffA small climb across riprap is needed to reach the summit, not advised for people with vertigo.

-From the summit there is a beautiful panorama over northern Corsica, including the Agriates Desert, the Monte Cinto massif, Cap Corse and the Tuscan Archipelago.
+From the summit there is a panorama over northern Corsica, including the Agriates Desert, the Monte Cinto massif, Cap Corse and the Tuscan Archipelago.

 The view includes the eastern plain, the Saint-Florent bay to the north and L'Île-Rousse to the west.